g-damilano/knit_ft_project/README.md

 | --- | --- |
 | ![Knit Grid Catalog inspector showing sample metadata and lattice detection controls](docs/assets/readme-interface-inspector.png) | ![Knit Grid Catalog canvas showing a swatch scan with gauge grid overlay](docs/assets/readme-interface-canvas.png) |

+## Cover Image Anatomy

+The cover card is rendered by the delivery layer from the original swatch image, the detected grid, and the saved sample metadata.

+The upper area is the visual swatch reference:

+- Left side: a grid-referenced crop of the source swatch image.
+- Right strip: the same crop, lightened with a white scrim, with the detected wale-target grid drawn on top.
+- Vertical divider: separates the natural swatch view from the measurement overlay so the grid can be read without hiding the fabric texture.

+The lower band is the catalog label.
+Its background color is image-reactive: the renderer samples the visible source pixels and derives a darker yarn-tinted color for the metadata panel.

+The label text is arranged as:

+- First line: `sample_id | machine_ref`
+- Second line: yarn/fibre description, usually from `yarn_ref` and
+  `fibre_composition`
+- Third line: detected or manually verified gauge, displayed as `stitches per 10 cm | rows per 10 cm`, plus `weight_gsm` when available

+The bottom row uses three compact icon columns:

+- Thread icon: carriage tension, yarn tension, and thread count
+- Balance icon: take-down weighting, shown as `g/needle`
+- Bed icon: bed setup, such as `single bed`, `double bed`, or rib/interlock

+For batch output, `composed_catalog_cover.png` lays multiple cards onto one page.
+Per-sample TIFF page 0 uses the same card language so the cover image and layered TIFF stay visually aligned.

 ## What The App Does

 The maintained application is the PySide6 desktop app in